exercism/go/exercises/space-age/README.md

    - Neptune: orbital period 164.79132 Earth years

 So if you were told someone were 1,000,000,000 seconds old, you should be able to say that they're 31.69 Earth-years old.
+Round all ages to the nearest hundredth of a year.

 If you're wondering why Pluto didn't make the cut, go watch [this youtube video](http://www.youtube.com/watch?v=Z_2gbGXzFbs).

+## No Stub

+This may be the first Go track exercise you encounter without a stub: a pre-existing `space_age.go` file for your solution.
+You may not see stubs in the future and should begin to get comfortable with creating your own Go files for your solutions.

+One way to figure out what the function signature(s) you would need is to look at the corresponding \*\_test.go file.
+It will show you what the package level functions(s) should be that the test will use to verify the solution.

 ## Running the tests